shakeer7396/shakeer7396/README.md

 - 🌱 I love to code, build things & solve problems.

-- ⚡ I like to explore new places & Focusing in Fitness.
+- ⚡ I like to explore new places & Focusing on Fitness.

 - 🔭 I’m currently working on [My Portfolio].